CERTIFIED PESTICIDE APPLICATORS

 A private applicator is a certified pesticide applicator who may purchase and use General Use Pesticides (GUP) or Restricted Use Pesticides (RUP) on plants or animals produced on property owned or rented by him/her or his/her employer or (if applied without compensation other than trading or services between producers of these plants or animals) on the property of another person.

-A Commercial Applicator is a certified pesticide applicator who may use Restricted Use Pesticides for any purpose on any property other than a Private Applicator.
+A Commercial Applicator is a certified pesticide applicator who may purchase and use GUPs or RUPs for any purpose on any property other than a Private Applicator.

-The right selection and correct application of pesticides, general or restricted use, naturally occurring or synthetic, is important in programs such as Sustainable Agriculture, Urban Gardening, and in Integrated Pest Management programs in general.
+The right selection and correct application of pesticides, general use or restricted, organic or conventional, is important in programs such as Sustainable Agriculture, Urban Gardening, and in Integrated Pest Management programs in general.